olafrv/my_collections/guides/20100119-restart-a-movilmax-router-when-internet-is-down.md

 # Linux Shell Script to Restart a Movilmax Router When Internet is Down

-Movilmax is a WiMax provider available in Venezuela.
-Visit their website at: [www.movilmax.com](www.movilmax.com)
+[Movilmax](https://www.movilmax.com) was a WiMax provider available in Venezuela.

 ![Movilmax Router](media/cpe_samsung_modem.jpg)